-Rapid Rewards members who reached the A-List Preferred status can use free inflight Wi-Fi during the whole flight.
-A-List members and those who are not members of the Southwest's Rapid Rewards frequent flyer program, will pay $8 for inflight Wi-Fi.
+Southwest Rapid Rewards members who reached the A-List Preferred status can use free inflight Wi-Fi during the whole flight.
+A-List members, other members of Southwest's Rapid Rewards frequent flyer program, and non-members will have to pay $8 for inflight Wi-Fi all day.

-made Wi-Fi available to everyone on board of its airplanes.
-However, the Wi-Fi access is not free for everyone.
-Only Saga Class passengers and Saga Gold frequent flyer members get complementary wireless internet for two devices.
+Icelandair made Wi-Fi available to everyone on board of its airplanes.
+However, Wi-Fi access is not free for everyone.
+Thus, passengers flying Saga Premium and Saga Premium Flex receive complimentary Wi-Fi access for 2 devices.
+Icelandair Saga Gold frequent flyer members also get complimentary wireless internet for two devices.

-’ A330 aircrafts have Wi-Fi on board.
-And all Aer Lingus flyers can get internet access: one hour will cost $9.95, and full flight access will cost $18.95.
+All Aer Lingus' A330 aircrafts have Wi-Fi onboard.
+And all Aer Lingus flyers can get internet access starting at $7.95.
 Only Business Class passengers can get Aer Lingus Wi-Fi for free.

 As you can see, sometimes even being a member of a frequent flyer program doesn't give you access to free in-flight Wi-Fi.
 Most often, you should be a business class traveler or buy the service onboard.